Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 For example, in your code before, to get all the events, you might've had a function like `eventRecommender.getAllEvents()`.
 Instead, we will create an API endpoint like `http://127.0.0.1:3000/events` that returns all the current events as a JSON response.

 #### Why is this better?
-After following this project, you will likely move the portions of your JS that dealt with data onto the server and the server code will actually end up calling `eventRecommender.getAllEvents()`.
-So why are we adding all this things in the middle to complicate everything?
-Why is it worth it?
+After following this project, you will likely move the portions of your JS that dealt with data onto the server and the server code will still actually end up just calling `eventRecommender.getAllEvents()` anyway, so why are we adding all these things in the middle to complicate everything?
+Why is this worth it?

 - Before, each tab had it's own copy of events.
 Now they can be stored in one location so all users can see the same data and interact with it
 - Centralizing the logic allows us to add a database so the data will live on even if the server is restarter or crashes